orsiluk/RTS/README.md

-# RTS
+# ALarm clock on microprocessor by Microchip

 Project for Real Time and Embedded Systems

-An alarm clock was implemented on a development board based on the PIC18F97J60 microprocessorby Microchip.
+An alarm clock was implemented on a development board based on microprocessor by Microchip.
 The alarm clock had to have the following features:
   1. The format of the time displayed had to be hh:mm:ss, which meant that the display had to beupdated once a second
   2. Hours had to be counted from 0 to 23; so the display had to jump from 23:59.59 to 00:00.00